 Final cover veneer stability analyses were performed for both final cover options to determine the minimum interface friction angle required for the final cover system.
-The analysis for Option 1, which included an 18-inch thick soil drainage layer placed directly over the final cover geomembrane, assumed that this layer would be fully saturated due to lateral seepage, The analysis for Option 2, which included a geocomposite placed directly over the final cover geomembrane in lieu of the soil drainage layer used for Option 1, assumed the geocomposite would be designed to contain the lateral seepage and therefore the overlying soil would not become saturated.
-The analyses that were performed for the proposed final slope of 25% (4H:1V) under both static and seismic conditions resulted in a minimum required interface friction angle of 25.0 degrees for Option 1 and 20.5 degrees for Option 2.
-These minimum required interface friction angles should be readily achieved using geosynthetic products readily available in the market.
+The analysis for Option 1, which included an 18-inch thick soil drainage layer placed directly over the final cover geomembrane, assumed that this layer would be fully saturated due to lateral seepage.
+The analysis for Option 2, which included a geocomposite placed directly over the final cover geomembrane in lieu of the soil drainage layer used for Option 1, assumed the geocomposite would be designed to contain the lateral seepage and therefore the overlying soil would not become saturated.
+The analyses that were performed for the proposed final slope of 25% (4H:1V) under both static and seismic conditions resulted in a minimum required interface friction angles should be readily achieved using geosynthetic products readily available in the market.
 Project specific interface testing, however, should be performed to confirm that the minimum required interface friction angle can be achieved using the actual materials that will be used during construction.